bgplab/bgplab/docs/session/8-passive.md

 On the hub router, configure all EBGP neighbors as passive BGP neighbors with a configuration command similar to **neighbor passive**.

 !!! warning
-    Cumulus Linux or FRR might reset the BGP session when you configure the device to be a passive BGP neighbor.
+    FRRouting might reset the BGP session when you configure the device to be a passive BGP neighbor.

 ## Verification